jmtalarn/elm-personal-site/content/posts/2018-11-13-theming-stylesheets-with-css-variables.md

 ```

 <h3>How to use CSS variables?</h3>
-After your declaration you can use them inside the scope of the selector you defined it with the <code>var()</code> function, using as parameter the property in the same way you declared it (with the two preceding dashes).
+After your declaration you can use them inside the scope of the selector you defined it with the `var()` function, using as parameter the property in the same way you declared it (with the two preceding dashes).

 As easy as this: